What is a Motion Picture Projectionist?

 - Cinema Operator

-In 2016, there was an estimated number of 5,800 jobs in the United States for Motion Picture Projectionist.
+There were about 5,800 jobs for Motion Picture Projectionist in 2016 (in the United States).
 There is little to no growth in job opportunities for Motion Picture Projectionist.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Motion Picture Projectionist are Utah, Washington, and Florida.
 Watch out if you plan on working in Alabama, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.